tvanantwerp/automated-social-images/blog.md

 }
 ```

-We've now got everything we need to generate and save our social images.
+We now have everything we need to generate and save our social images.

 ```typescript
 async function createAndSaveLocally(name: string) {